ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 For example when setting I/O bindings with `elektraIoSetBinding()` the exported function `setIoBinding` is called for all globally mounted plugins.
-Since global mounting is implemented using the "list" plugin the exported functions from the plugins are unavailable.
+Since global mounting is implemented using the "list" plugin which uses lazy-loading for its plugins the exported functions from the plugins are unavailable.

 Other examples are the "dini" and "multifile" plugins which use multiple plugins to support different file formats.